 Implementation

 Teachers monitor progress continually and adjust their teaching accordingly.
 Much of the learning covered in these subjects is kept hands-on, kinaesthetic and cross-curricular, providing practical learning so that skills can become embedded and so ensure concrete understanding.
 Assessment through questioning and verbal discussion is an area that the school is working hard to promote and enhance.
-For example, the Year 3 teacher allowed his children to recreate an erupting volcano replicating the build-up of pressure in the magma chamber.
-This brought an unrealistic experience into the classroom in a ‘hands on’ way to engage the children in the topic.
+For example, the Year 5 teacher allowed his children to recreate the layers of the rainforest and place a researched into its specific habitat to better understand the make-up of the ecosystem.
+The Reception teaching, when educating her class about the local area, invited her grandad and friend into school to sing traditional songs to give them an understanding in the area that they live in.

 To augment this on-going diagnostic assessment, both history and geography have discrete skills outlined in the new curriculum and teachers assess children’s skills and knowledge at termly intervals against the steps in our tracking system.
 This will also be accompanied by topic specific skills ‘Quizlets in order to break down the ongoing assessment process and place geography assessments to ensure place geography is being embedded.
 These documents are completed at the beginning of a unit to gauge a child’s base knowledge of a particular topic.
 These initial ‘Quizlets’ are also used to inform planning and allow staff to plan for challenge for high ability children.
 At the end of a topic, children will then take the same ‘Quizlet’ which will show the embedding of knowledge and progress that they have made throughout a unit.
 This allows class teachers to make an informed judgement when assessing children on Insight, in accordance with the standard shown in the children’s books and content of ‘Quizlets’.